S-Samiksha/S-Samiksha.github.io/README.md

 ---
 # S-Samiksha.github.io
 I am Samiksha.
-I am currently a Year 1 Student studying a double degree in Computer Science and Economics at Nanyang Technological University(Singapore).
-I will be embarking on my second year this coming August.
+I am currently a Year 2 Student studying a double degree in Computer Science and Economics at Nanyang Technological University(Singapore).

-This website was made using HTML, CSS, Jekyll and Github Pages.
+This website was made using HTML, CSS, JavaScript Jekyll and Github Pages.

 Design taken from: https://startbootstrap.com/theme/agency.